smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 *right here, right now*

-sort vars function doesnt work for << hd ONE PROC....
+--- fix and test (loads) new get_procs

-make sure on every sort_proc iteration, i can print the procs
+--- make sure on every sort_proc iteration, i can print the procs

-make sure each process is correctly being added to parseR_list...
+--- make sure each process is correctly being added to parseR_list...

-mutli procs still can't print proc list on each sort call multi procs still can't print parser list... (using tmp list while)

-!!!!!!
-if echo something | << hd  --- fails
+!!!!!! - then check proc in main is created properly!! if echo something | << hd  --- fails

 minibleh:echo something | hello there